sarvex/exercism-generic-track/README.md

 ### Bootstrap a Track

 Add the checklist as a reply to the issue request, then follow the checklist.
+When it is complete, let the requestor know that the repo is ready for them, and where to find the launch checklist for the track.

 [saved-replies]: https://github.com/blog/2135-saved-replies
 [request-new-language-track]: https://github.com/exercism/request-new-language-track